 Now now, there might be something that I have yet to mention yet that is glaringly obvious.
 Naxos has the most beautiful beaches!
 Inarguably, the most beautiful beach is Agios Prokopios Beach which is just 6km from Naxos town.
 It’s known for its beautiful golden sands and sparkling turquoise waters.
 There are also plenty of sunbeds and umbrellas to enjoy a cocktail under!

-If you’re wanting to go experience the best Greek beach life, stay in Naxos and you’ll soak up the beautiful sunshine while relaxing on the powdery Greek sands.
+If you want to experience the best Greek beach life, stay in Naxos and you’ll soak up the beautiful sunshine while relaxing on the powdery Greek sands.
 Oh, Greek island life is simply divine!

 Best Airbnb in Naxos – Nikiforos Apartment

-This one bedroom and one bathroom private studio apartment is perfect for the solo-travelers or couple-travelers out there who want some peace and quiet, paired with private beach access.
+This one-bedroom and one-bathroom private studio apartment is perfect for the solo-travelers or couple-travelers out there who want some peace and quiet, paired with private beach access.
 Just 150 meters from St. George Beach, and a 10-minute walk from Chora Beach and the castle.
-There is also a supermarket, cafe, bakery, and restaurants in the neighborhood!
+There is also a supermarket, cafe, bakery, and plenty of restaurants in the neighborhood!

 Best Hostel in Naxos – Villa Kelly Apartments

 While Naxos is a little behind the times and doesn’t have any hostels actually in operation yet, I would love to recommend the Villa Kelly Apartments for their budget-friendly prices and for their bright, sunny rooms.
 It’s also just a seven minutes walk from St. George Beach!

 Best Hotel in Naxos – Sweet Home Naxos